- Summer Term

 All of our students come to the High Mountain Institute to connect with nature, develop as leaders and critical thinkers, and deepen their sense of place.

 HMI is both an academic school and a wilderness programs provider.
 As a fully-accredited independent school, HMI brings high school juniors and seniors from all over the world to our campus in Leadville, Colorado for a single semester of place-based academics and wilderness expeditions.
 In this environment, students can connect with their best self and become more engaged learners, community members, and citizens.

-As a summer programs provider, HMI offers courses for middle and high school students with an emphasis on backpacking in the Colorado Rockies, intellectual inquiry and experiential education—all to spark a desire for exploration and growth, and to set students on a path of self-discovery.
+As a summer programs provider, HMI offers courses for middle and high school students with an emphasis on backpacking in the Colorado Rockies, intellectual inquiry, and experiential education—all to spark a desire for exploration and growth, and to set students on a path of self-discovery.

 Finally, as a gap year provider, HMI leads high school graduates on three-month traveling courses through Patagonia and the American West where students pursue outdoor adventure while gaining experience in the field of environmental conservation.
 By taking this time for exploration, students are set up to make the most of college and beyond.

-HMI offers the following programs, organized by participant age:
+HMI offers the following programs:

 - The HMI Semester is an academic and wilderness study-away program for motivated high school juniors and seniors.
 The HMI Semester is fully-accredited by the Association of Colorado Independent Schools.